 Determine which types of sourcing are best for your business and profit.
-Many sellers purchase liquidation pallets or individual pieces through companies such as Jomar.
+Many sellers purchase liquidation pallets or individual pieces through wholesale companies.
 If you like to sell brand new items consider retail arbitrage, the practice of buying new items for resale, at places such as T.J.
 Maxx, Marshalls, Nordstrom Rack, Burlington, and Ross!
 If you are interested in wholesale, purchasing large quantities directly from the manufacturer, check your state licensing requirements and contact manufacturers.

 Pro Tip: The “Bins” refers to the Goodwill Outlet where items are sold for a minimal price by the pound.
 These locations are often a combination of raw unsorted donations and unsold items from the Goodwill retail stores’ racks.

 Don't miss out on boosting your online sales – Grab your copy of Vendoo's Ultimate Marketplace Guide for Resellers today!

 I also regularly acquire inventory through community outreach- the practice of using local town Facebook groups, Nextdoor, Craigslist, and physical ads to seek inventory!
 This is a great way to find free and cheap inventory or perhaps procure items on consignment.
 Always be safe when meeting strangers!

 If you are having a hard time finding inventory get creative!

 You may also enjoy: How to Thrift for Profit to Sell on Ebay, Poshmark and Etsy

 Let’s face it, looks matter.
 You are going to have a hard time selling if your pictures are dark and blurry with a wrinkled item laid on the floor.
 Clear and well-lit photographs are important!